akmiccom/dailydictation/markdown/DailyDictation_conversation_English.md

 ## 34. A Lazy Boy

+I'm very angry with my son, Harry.
+Why?
+What's the problem?
+He's not doing well in school.
+That's a surprise.
+Harry's a smart boy.
+Yes, but he never studies.
+Did you talk to his teachers?
+Yes, I did.
+What did they say?
+He's a nice boy, but he's very lazy.
+Maybe they're right.
+I'm afraid so.
+Have you thought about getting him a tutor?
+Maybe that's a good idea; I really want him to excel.
+Let's go look in the phone book now then.

 ## 35. Can I Drive There?

+What time is it?
+It's three o'clock.
+Oh no, I'm late.
+Where are you going?
+To the dentist.
+Can I drive you there?
+Sure!
+That will help.
+Do you have a toothache?
+Yes, and it's very bad.
+I'm sorry to hear that.
+I've had it for weeks, and this is the first time that I could get in.
+My dentist is always so busy!
+I guess that's a good thing!
+It means a lot of people like him.

 ## 36. A New Dress

+Who is it?
+It's me, dear.
+Don't you have your key?
+No, let me in!
+What's in that box?
+What did you get?
+A new dress, honey.
+But you have a closet full of dresses.
+I know, but I need a new one.
+What's wrong with all the other dresses?
+They're not this one!

 ## 37. A picnic

+Let's go for a picnic.
+That's a great idea!
+Where shall we go?
+Let's go to the park.
+How far is it?
+About a mile.
+Is it a nice place?
+Sure.
+It has picnic tables and a beautiful lake.
+Good.
+I'll make some sandwiches.
+I'll bring soda and cookies.
+The kids will love it.

 ## 38. I'm Going Skiing

+We got ten inches of snow.
+Wow!
+That's terrific!
+What's so terrific about it?
+I'm going skiing.
+Skiing?
+Are you serious?
+Yes.
+It's a lot of fun.
+Maybe, but it's also dangerous.
+You need to live on the edge!
+And you need to make sure you don't fall off of it!

 ## 39. Traffic Rules (1)

+Sara, you can't park here!
+It's a bus stop.
+Oh, we'll be back in a few minutes.
+It's OK.
+Oh, no, it isn't.
+You'll get a parking ticket if you leave it here.
+No, I won't.
+It's 5:30.
+All the traffic wardens have gone home.
+Sara!
+Yes?
+Is this your car, ma'am?

 ## 40. Housework

+Whew!
+I'm really tired and now I have to go home and cook.
+Do you make dinner every night?
+Yes, I usually make dinner, and my husband washes the dishes.
+I live alone, so I do everything.
+Sometimes I eat out, though.
+There are some good restaurants in my neighbourhood.
+Where do you live?
+Near the Pen Centre.
+Oh, that's good.
+There aren't any good restaurants near my house.
+Does your husband help you do housework much?
+Umm... yes.
+He sets the table almost every night, and he makes our bed every morning.
+But I usually make all the meals.
+How about cleaning?
+We clean the house together every weekend.
+I vacuum the rooms, and he usually sweeps the floor of the kitchen, and he does yard work.
+Your husband helps you so much.
+Does he help do the laundry too?
+Well, he's never helped me do the laundry.

 ## 41. Oral Exams